-The beauty of Los Cántaros is that the mezcal is made right there on site, and unlike the other shops that only offer samples of “factory” style mezcal, at Los Cántaros you can also try mezcal artesano, which I’ll explain here in a minute.
+The beauty of Los Cántaros (also called Ruu Piiil) is that the mezcal is made right there on site, and unlike the other shops that only offer samples of “factory” style mezcal, at Los Cántaros you can also try mezcal artesano.

 Getting there is super easy.
-It’s literally just outside of town over the bridge past La Barra.
-Hop in a taxi and it will cost you next to nothing.
+It’s just outside of Puerto Escondido over the bridge past La Barra.
+(Go to Google Map)

 There are a few different types of mezcal that you’ll get to taste at no charge.
-First is mezcal artesano and what makes the artisan version different is that it is distilled in traditional clay pots as opposed to copper bowls.
+They make an artisan mezcal here that’s really cool as it’s distilled using a traditional clay still.

-The flavor of artisan mezcal is quite a bit smoother, but it costs about 50% more to purchase a bottle since that’s the same percentage of final product that’s lost during the distillation process due to the holla de barro, or clay pot.
+The flavor of artisan mezcal is quite a bit smoother, but it costs 50% more per bottle as product is lost during the distillation process when vapor seeps through the clay pot.

-Finally, you’ll have the option to try a selection of mezcal tradicional that’s been infused with different flavors.
+Next, you’ll be able to try a number of different flavors of mezcal from their copper still, including mezcals infused with fruit, herbs and of course, the gusano.
 You can taste as many (or as few) as you feel up to!

-Even if you’re not a big-time booze hound, a visit to Los Cántaros Mezcalería is a really cool cultural experience and one of the top activities mentioned by our guests when they look back upon their stay with us in paradise.
+Even if you’re not a big drinker, a visit to Los Cántaros Mezcalería is a really cool cultural experience and one of the top activities mentioned by our guests when they look back upon their stay with us in paradise.

 Learn more by watching this short video from our Facebook page.